Battery Defense Attorney in Oakland

 At the Law Offices of Torres & Caraves, our first priority is to defend the rights and freedoms of our clients.
 Not only do we provide award-winning advocacy, we have numerous testimonials from satisfied clients who attest to our stellar service.
 We use our ample professional resources to analyze the evidence against you to compile a solid defense, protecting your right to a fair and lawful trial.

-Make sure your case is in good hands, and contact the Law Offices of Torres & Caraves for a case evaluation.
+Make sure your case is in good hands, and contact the Law Offices of Torres & Caraves for a free initial case evaluation.